StanfordSpezi/SpeziTemplateApplication/README.md

 ### Template Onboarding Flow

-The `TemplateOnboardingFlow` module contains the different steps displayed in the onboarding flow.
+The onboarding contains the different steps.
 It uses the CardinalKit `Onboarding` module to display different onboarding-related views like the information about the application, a consent screen, and a screen to display a HealthKit consent view.

 <p float="left">